asd855280/recipe_recommend_final/README.md

 A health-based recipe and exercise plan recommendation system.
 A Line chatbot that recommend recipes based on user's ingredient preference, daily calories consumption, recipes style preference and other users preference behavior.
 Users can also send a photo of gym equipment, the chatbot will tell you what the equipment is and provide a link to a website that teaches you how to exercise with that equipment.

+For AWS deployment, the application was deployed on EC2 instance.
+In order to make EC2 instance public accessible, VPC, subnet, internet gateway and route table needed to be set up before launching the instance.
+There step by step note for setting up VPC, go to [my medium page](https://medium.com/@wang.kuanchih/fundamental-networking-setting-vpc-subnets-igw-route-table-and-instance-on-aws-115f9c096c51).

 ## Table of Content
 **Data Collection**.